Chapter 2 : Heroes

 “Well,” said Ron, looking at Hermione before continuing, “we actually got together a little earlier.
-We had a long conversation why we were at Shell Cottage.”
+We had a long conversation while we were at Shell Cottage.”

 “We were going to tell you after Gringotts.
 We didn’t want to divert your focus from the mission,” added Hermione.

 Ron looked down at his feet and then back at Harry.
-“You’ve known how I feel about Hermione for a long time Harry, you told me I should talk to her about it but I was always afraid, afraid of being embarrassed, afraid of finding out that Hermione didn’t feel the same way, though really that was mental but well you know I still couldn’t believe she really could.”
-Ron hesitated, looking down breathing shallowly.
+“You’ve known how I felt about Hermione for a long time, Harry.
+You told me I should talk to her about it, but I was always afraid, afraid of being embarrassed, afraid of finding out that Hermione didn’t feel the same way, though really that was mental but well, you know, I still couldn’t believe she really could.”
+Ron hesitated, looking down, breathing shallowly.
 Hermione put her hand on Ron’s leg encouraging him to go on.

 “Anyway, after Malfoy Manor that all seemed so pathetic, so small.
 My feelings for Hermione were undeniable.
 I had almost lost her and I had never told her how I felt.
 It was unbearable.
 I made up my mind to talk to Hermione as soon as she was better and we could get a private moment, not an easy thing at Shell Cottage I can tell you.”

-“I came to the same conclusion,” continued Hermione “If Ron hadn’t had brought it up, I was going to.
+“I came to the same conclusion,” continued Hermione.
+“If Ron hadn’t brought it up, I was going to.
 But he did.”
 She turned to him smiling and Ron gripped her hand.
 After a few seconds she turned back to Harry.

 “It was awkward to start.
-We have both had lots of practice at avoiding this topic.
+We have both had lots of practice at avoiding this topic, running away from it.
 But then it was surprisingly easy…and wonderful!”
 Ron and Hermione turned back to each other again beaming, lost in each other’s gaze.
 After a while Hermione turned back to Harry and added “I won’t embarrass you with the details.”